Why do I need home security?

 Arrowhead systems have a wide range of products available to suit various budgets and requirements.
 From simple alarm systems up to home automation systems.
 The range includes alarms systems, gate automation, CCTV and intercom systems.

 The Elite system is controllable via your smartphone or remote control.
-It allows you to monitor your home with security systems, and also allows for home automation too (if you are interested in home automation head over to our blog post here).
+It allows you to monitor your home with security systems, and also allows for home automation too (if you are interested in home automation head over here).
 Amongst other things, with the elite system, you can monitor doors and windows via sensors and you can also arm/disarm your alarm system from your smartphone.
 The system also comes with the ability of heat and smoke detection allowing you total peace of mind.

 A home security system is a great asset to your home.
 Although NZ is generally a safe place to live, we are not all exempt from home break-ins, installing a home security system provides your home or small business with a much-needed safety net.